mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/insurance-cost-prediction.md

 ![](https://github.com/kinkusuma/mindsdb/blob/add-regression-tutorial-sql/docs/mindsdb-docs/docs/assets/sql/tutorials/insurance-cost-prediction/create-prediction-isurance-sql.png)

-And now you have made an insurance predictor using SQL and Mindsdb.
+Finally, we have made an insurance predictor using SQL and MindsDB.
 Yayyy!

+## Conclusions

+As you can see it is very easy to start making predictions with machine learning even without being a data scientist!
+Feel free to check this yourself, MindsDB has an option of a [free cloud account](https://cloud.mindsdb.com/signup?utm_medium=referral&utm_source=community&utm_campaign=insurance%20cost%20prediction) that is more than enough to give it a try.